qwertzui11/cef_osr/README.md

 Make sure you set set(CEF_ROOT XXXX) within the cmakelists

+You might need to copy your ogre.cfg (Usually found in documents) to the binary dir.

+Ensure your resources.cfg/plugins.cfg is setup properly.
+If not use d3d9 render

 This is what you will get
 ![cef sample]( https://i.imgur.com/pvziPKd.gif "Cef")

-You might need to add an ogre.cfg (Usually found in documents) to the binary dir.

-Ensure your resources.cfg/plugins.cfg is setup properly.
-If not use d3d9 render